-ORLJ 5115 Social networks and performance
+ORLJ 5115 - Social networks and performance

-Prerequisite: ORLJ 4005 and ORLJ 4009 (or equivalent).
 This course allows students to understand how social networks influence performance in a wide variety of settings.
 Relevant topics in the application of social network ideology are explored, such as motivated goal pursuits, leadership processes, and the structure of group and organizational networks.
 The course also explores important interpersonal processes through a social network lens, such as human conflict, emotional contagion, and helping behavior.

-ORLJ 5148 Managing conflicts in organizations
+ORLJ 5148 - Managing conflicts in organizations